 Some common trees in this national park include: Oak, Hickory, Eastern Red Cedar, Elm, and Sycamore.
 Open areas within the forest ecosystem provide a place for the mixed grasses and wildflowers of the prairie to prosper.
 These prairie plants include: Sideoats Grama, Little Bluestem, Indian Blanket,Yucca, and Coneflowers.

 A variety of animals utilize these forests and prairies.
-The Hermit Thrush and Flying Squirrel remain in the deep woods, while the White-tailed Deer will venture from the interior to the forest edge to increase foraging success.
-Some prairie spiecies such as the Eastern Meadowlark, Bull Snake, and the Nine-banded Armadillo will also be found near the edge.
-Here at Chickasaw National Recreation Area, in south central Oklahoma, these two ecosystems form a blend of forest and prairie known as an ecotone.
-This ecotone increases the diversity of animals that can be found here in Chickasaw National Recreation Area.
+The Hermit Thrush and Flying Squirrel remain in the deep woods, while the White-tailed Deer will venture to the forest edge to increase foraging success.
+Some prairie species such as the Eastern Meadowlark, Bull Snake, and the Nine-banded Armadillo will also be found near the boundary between prairie and forest.
+This ecotone environment provides the diversity of animals that can be found in Chickasaw National Recreation Area.